Education and Opportunity Divides

 Research Professor / Director's Office Labs

-Kirshner received her undergraduate degree from Harvard University and graduate degrees in law and in journalism from Columbia University.
-She studied as a Fulbright Scholar at Oxford University and completed funded postdocs at the London Business School and Max Planck Institute for Comparative and International Law in Hamburg, Germany.
-She is an elected member of the American Law Institute and a senior research associate of the Cambridge Centre for Business Research.
-She is a fellow of the American Bar Foundation, the Salzburg Global Seminar, the Columbia Law School Center for Law and Economics, and the Center for Law Economics & Finance in Washington, a member of the Century Association, and former term member of the Council on Foreign Relations.
+After receiving her undergraduate degree from Harvard, Kirshner studied both law and journalism at Columbia University and was a Fulbright Scholar at Oxford University.
+She completed postdoctoral fellowships at the London Business School and the Max Planck Institute for Comparative and International Law.
+Among other affiliations, she has served as a technical advisor to the Bank for International Settlements, is an elected member of the American Law Institute, a fellow of the American Bar Foundation and of the Salzburg Global Seminar, a member of the Century Association, and former term member of the Council on Foreign Relations.
 She is admitted to the New York Bar.